Michaelzhouisnotwhite/PyHttpProxy/README.md

 ProxyServer(port=1080).start()
 ```

-**NOTE:** if anyone can make this project available for Https request, I will be very appreciate.
+**NOTE:** if anyone can make this project available for Https request, I would be very appreciate.